lesliefinlayson/stock-analysis/README.md

 The refractored code for the VBA project adjusted and simplified the code to 1 loop:

         •	accomplished by using a tickerIndex and nesting.
 No longer needed the second loop.

   <img width="324" alt="code with 2 loops" src="https://user-images.githubusercontent.com/84471904/124057709-d84eaf80-d9dc-11eb-87ff-842761062e18.png">

+ B.  _Streamlining Formatting_